Steady-state spectrum of Kelvin waves on a quantized vortex at finite temperatures: Method

 We use the vortex filament model where the vortex is considered to be thin \cite{schwarz85}.
-By adopting the scale separation scheme developed by Kozik and Svistunov \cite{KS2005prl} we are able to use much better resolution than in the earlier work by Vinen {\it et al.}\cite{VinenPRL2003}, One should note that even if the scale separation scheme reduces the amount of work done (on average) per one time iteration from $N^2$ to $N\ln{N}$, where $N$ is the number of points on the vortex, the number of operations for a fixed time window scales like $N^3\ln{N}$ (without scale separation the work is proportional to $N^4$).
-This is because the numerical time step scales like $(L/N)^2$.
+By adopting the scale separation scheme developed by Kozik and Svistunov \cite{KS2005prl} we are able to use much better resolution than in the earlier work by Vinen {\it et al.} \cite{VinenPRL2003} One should note that even if the scale separation scheme reduces the amount of work done (on average) per one time iteration from $N^2$ to $N\ln{N}$, where $N$ is the number of points on the vortex, the number of operations for a fixed time window scales like $N^3\ln{N}$ (without scale separation the work is proportional to $N^4$).
+This is because the numerical time step scales like $(L/N)^2$, where $L$ is the vortex length.
+The scale separation routine has been criticized since the long and short scale dynamics are partly disconnected and therefore it could give incorrect spectrum \cite{Lvov2010JLTPreply}.
+We have verified that in our case the obtained spectra with and without the scale separation scheme are identical when using a ``medium'' resolution ($N$=1024).

 Our numerical scheme is standard practice in the vortex filament formulation except for the addition of the scale separation scheme.
 We use the standard 4th order Runge-Kutta method and adapt many of the discretization methods described in the Ph.D.
 Thesis of Aarts \cite{AartsThesis}.
 The superfluid velocity at point ${\bf s}$ is given by the Biot-Savart equation: